jcrangon/PHP-Logger-Class/README.md

 // instanciation :
 $logger= new phplogger("./",1); // param: path/to/phplogger/folder, verbosity level 1-3

-// creating a superglobal containing the logger ref
+// creating a global containing the logger ref
 // allows using the object inside individual functions
 // called by the current script
 $GLOBALS["loggerref"]=&$logger;